If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Uses: Argan oil can help treat dry skin, hair, wrinkles, and inflammation.
 This makes it a terrific carrier oil for general skin care and massage oils.

-After a Rosa rubiginosa or Rosa moschata, bush’s flower dies and drops its petals, the seed left behind is called a rosehip.
+After a Rosa rubiginosa or Rosa moschata, the bush’s flower dies and drops its petals; the seed left behind is called a rosehip.

 To get rosehip oil, these seeds are pressed.
-Even though it comes from roses, rosehip oil does not have a floral scent.
+Even though it comes from roses, rosehip oil has no floral scent.
 Instead, it smells more like nuts or earth.

 Uses: Rosehip oil is rich in nutrients like vitamins A and C.

 Vitamin A helps to reduce wrinkles and improve the overall appearance of aging skin, while both vitamins can help repair damage from sun exposure.